 For the area bounded by latitude 50°N, the French coast between Cap de la Hague and Ile de Brehat and longitude 3°W.

-Visibility: Good, perhaps moderate to poor in drizzle.
+Visibility: Good, but moderate to poor in showers and in rain later.

 Crown copyright.
 All rights reserved.

 A personal consultation with the duty forecaster in Jersey is available 24 hours a day by phoning 0905 807 7777.
 Calls are charged at £1.50 per minute.